-Luckily for us, some of those lavish houses featured within the series are actually in London, and there are plenty of other magnificent spots in the capital you can discover to live your best Bridgerton life.
+Luckily for us, some of those lavish houses featured within the series – and the spin-off Queen Charlotte: A Bridgerton Story – are actually in London, and there are plenty of other magnificent spots in the capital you can discover to live your best Bridgerton life.
 Here’s a rundown of ten of the best National Trust properties and stately homes you can explore in or near London:

 1. Fenton House and Garden

 Built around 1686, the Fenton House and Garden has been a National Trust property since 1952 and it’s situated right on the edge of the beautiful Hampstead Heath in North London.

 It’s a large, detached house with a lovely walled garden, and has a tree-lined driveway which we think wouldn’t look out of place in a Merchant Ivory film.

 You can take a wander around the pretty sunken garden or look at a plethora of paintings, 17th-Century needlework pictures and the famous Benton Fletcher collection of keyboard instruments, which are often played for visitors by the in-house staff.
 The house itself is open from March and you can visit on weekends and bank holidays.